Devoxx4Kids-NPO/littil-documentation/README.md

 [guide of MkDocs Material](https://squidfunk.github.io/mkdocs-material/customization/#extending-the-theme) on how to overwrite the theme.

 ### Git integration
-The template has several plugins which uses the GitHub API anonymously.
-Only in build stage we have a GitHub token available to communicate with GitHub authenticated.
+The template has several plugins which use the GitHub API anonymously.
+Only during the build stage we have a GitHub token available to communicate with GitHub authenticated.
 This anonymous integration has a limit rating which you can hit when writing documentation locally.
 To disable the Git features you should start the container with the environment variable `ENABLE_GIT_INTEGRATION` set to `False`.
 Starting the container without the variable or with the value set to `True` will enable the features.